elake/dtdm/README.md

 # Does This Dependency Matter

 This is the artifact repo for our paper: Does This Dependency Matter by Eldon Lake and Ridwan Andalib.
 In order to make replicating the results easier, this is a fork of the vscode-codeql starter workspace.
 While our runtime benchmarks were created with the CodeQL CLI, we recommend using vscode when running the queries, because it provides a more intuitive way to inspect and interpret the results.

-## Instructions
+# Instructions

-# vs code & extension installation:
+## vs code & extension installation:
 1. Install [Visual Studio Code](https://code.visualstudio.com).
 1. Install the [CodeQL extension for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=github.vscode-codeql).
 1. Clone this repository to your computer.
     - Make sure to include the submodules, either by `git clone --recursive` or by `git submodule update --init --remote` after clone.
 1. In VS Code, click File > Open Workspace.
 Select the file `vscode-codeql-starter.code-workspace` in your checkout of this repository.
 1. The folder named `codeql-custom-queries-python` contains the DDTM queries
-1. Follow the [documentation for the CodeQL extension](https://help.semmle.com/codeql/codeql-for-vscode.html) for instruction on setting up the extension, adding a database and run queries against it.
+1. Follow the [documentation for the CodeQL extension](https://help.semmle.com/codeql/codeql-for-vscode.html) for instruction on setting up the extension, adding a database and running queries

-# DTDM Queries
+## DTDM Queries
 Once you have cloned this repo and completed the vscode and codeql extension installations, you can use our queries to analyze any CodeQL database created from a Python source, exactly the same as you would any other query.